top of page

 BIO

 Rebecca Caprara graduated from Cornell University and practiced architecture before shifting her focus from bricks to books.
+She writes stories for readers of all ages and loves experimenting with narrative forms and new genres.
+Her work ranges from poetry and picture books to middle grade and young adult novels.

 Her debut middle grade novel, The Magic of Melwick Orchard (Lerner/Carolrhoda) was longlisted for a Massachusetts Book Award.
-Her recent novel-in-verse, Worst-Case Collin (Charlesbridge) received wide acclaim, including the prestigious International Youth Library White Ravens selection.
-It was also named a "Best Children's Book of the Year" by the Bank Street College of Education, a “Notable Verse Novel” by the National Council of Teachers of English (NCTE) Excellence in Children's Poetry Award Committee, and was a finalist for the Mark Twain Readers Award.
+Her middle grade novel-in-verse, Worst-Case Collin (Charlesbridge) received wide acclaim, including the prestigious International Youth Library White Ravens selection.
+It was also named a Best Children's Book of the Year by the Bank Street College of Education, a Notable Verse Novel by the National Council of Teachers of English (NCTE) Excellence in Children's Poetry Award Committee, a finalist for the Mark Twain Readers Award, and is currently on 5 state reading lists.
 She also writes the Mission Multiverse series published by Abrams/Amulet, hailed as a “fast-paced intergalactic romp” by Publishers Weekly.

 bottom of page